To be an essential source for truth and ideas that connects the citizens of Connecticut to their communities and to the world.

 Are there strict start and end dates to the internships?

-Each internship semester has a specific start and end date; however, managers and departments have flexibility with dates to accommodate an intern's schedule or external commitments.
+Each internship semester has a specific start and end date; however, managers and departments have flexibility with dates to accommodate an intern's schedule or external commitments, like course credit hours.

 Are internships paid?